lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   {{I-D.ietf-lpwan-ipv6-static-context-hc}}
   offers the possibility to define a function for the Field Length in the Field Description.

-* In CoAP headers, a field can be present several times.
-This is typical for elements of an URI (path or queries).
-The position defined in a rule, associated to a Field ID, can be used to identify the proper instance.
+* In CoAP headers, a field can appear several times.
+This is typical for elements of a URI (path or queries).

-  {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field ID to appears several times in the rule, the Field Position (FP) removes ambiguities for the matching operation.
+  {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field ID to appears several times in the rule, the Field Position (FP) identifies the proper instance, thereby removing the ambiguity of the matching operation.

 * Field sizes defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
   This is particularly true for the message ID field or Token field.
 The MSB MO can be